-Newton Food Centre has been popularised due to the star-studded movie Crazy Rich Asians, which came out in 2018 and featured the hawker centre.
-However, amongst locals, it has been known as a tourist trap with exorbitant pricing.
+Newton Food Centre was brought to fame by the star-studded 2018 movie Crazy Rich Asians which featured the hawker centre.
+However, amongst locals, it has always been known as a tourist trap with exorbitant pricing.

-Putting the pricing aside, Newton Food Centre does have some tasty treats within it that are worth eating and sharing.
+Apart from its high-priced hawker fare, Newton Food Centre does have some tasty treats that are worth trying and sharing.

 1. Kwang Kee Teochew Fish Porridge (#01-20)

 Kwang Kee Teochew Fish Porridge had a MICHELIN guide sign, which immediately caught my eye.
 They were given the title due to the freshness of the seafood used in their dishes which introduces a mild sweetness to the broth.

 After having a talk with the friendly store aunty, I decided to order three dishes to try.

 I got the Dual Fish Soup with Bee Hoon (S$7.50), Fish Head Soup (S$6), and Fried Sliced Fish Bee Hoon (S$6.50).
 The sliced fish was fresh and did not have a fishy taste at all, while the fried fish was seasoned well and had a slight savoury taste.

 The only gripe I had with the fish was that it could’ve been fried slightly longer to be more golden brown, as it was pale yellow in colour, which was different from the picture on the signboard.
 Despite that, it was a hearty bowl of fish soup that I would definitely come back for.